shaniber/recipes/content/soups and stews/fish_stew.md

 ## Directions
 Heat the oil in a heavy, large pot or Dutch oven over medium-high heat.
 Add the bacon, and cook until browned.
 Add the chopped shallots and garlic, and sauté until they are soft.
 Add the mushrooms and sauté until browned.
 Add the parsleyand stir for 2 minutes.
 Add the tomato and tomato paste, lower the heat to low, and cook for about 10 minutes.

 Turn the heat back up to medium.
-Add the clam juice, white wine venegar, clams, and fish, and potatoes if you're using them..
+Add the clam juice, white wine venegar, clams, and fish, and potatoes if you're using them.
 Simmer for about ten minutes.
 Add the Tabasco, Worcestershire, and salt.
 Turn down the heat to low, cover, and simmer for an hour.

 ## Yield
 Serves four (six if you're using potatoes)